 Privileged access

-You must first implement two-factor or multi-factor authorization for all your system users that want to enter the system – both internal (your employees) and external (clients and brokers) ones.
+You must first implement two-factor or multi-factor authorization for all your system users – both internal (your employees) and external (clients and brokers) ones.

-Next, you can implement privileged access to certain parts of the system’s functionality to allow only authorized employees to access this functionality.
-This must be done for both your built-in accounts of certain types and for any accounts of the same types that will be created in the future.
-Because of this, your solution’s functionality must also support creating new user types with privileged access entitlements.
+Next, you can implement privileged access to certain parts of the system’s functionality.
+You can allow only authorized employees to access this functionality.
+One must do this for both your built-in accounts of certain types and for any accounts of the same types that will be created in the future.
+Because of this, your solution must support creating new user types with privileged access entitlements.

-As an option, you can implement user access with varying access clearance for certain types and classes of your digital assets stored in your system.
-For some of your actor roles, you can implement access without the ability to share, print out, email, or download information, or, as an alternative, provide the ability to share information with authorized users only.
+As an option, you can also implement privileged access for certain types of your digital assets.
+For some of your user roles, you can implement access without the ability to share, print out, email, or download information.
+As an alternative, you can also provide the ability to share information with authorized users only.

-It is possible to secure privileged access to your more critical assets additionally by implementing 2FA already within the system.
+It is possible to secure privileged access to your critical digital assets additionally by implementing 2FA already within the system.

 Employee monitoring